-But as you can see here, there's so many different sites, there's so many people seemingly saying the same thing.
+But as you can see here, there are so many different sites, there are so many people seemingly saying the same thing.
 Why should I add my voice?
 Is it really going to matter if I try to add value or add something to this conversation?

 Now the reality is there's a ton of content online.
-There's a lot of pieces.
-In fact, there's 70 million new posts every single month on WordPress alone.
+There are a lot of pieces.
+In fact, there are 70 million new posts every single month on WordPress alone.
 That's wordpress.com.
 That's a lot of content.
-There's over 600 million blogs on the internet and there's 32 million bloggers in the United States alone.
+There are over 600 million blogs on the internet and there are 32 million bloggers in the United States alone.